-Daniel Carsten, Lecturer in Graphic Design B.F.A., Art Institute of Boston

-Lori Coppinger, Lecturer in Criminal Justice B.A., Central Connecticut State University; M.A., Holy Apostles College & Seminary
+Janice Cardaro, Lecturer in Anthropology B.A., B.A.
+Edu, State University of New York, College at Cortland; M.A., University of California at Los Angles

-Janet K. Cosgrove, Lecturer in Computer Science B.A., Cedar Crest College; M.S., Temple University

-Kristina Dougal, Lecturer in Biology B.A., University of Connecticut
+Janet K. Cosgrove, Lecturer in Computer Science B.A., Cedar Crest College; M.S., Temple University Kristina Dougal, Lecturer in Biology B.A., University of Connecticut